medialab/hyphe/doc/api.md

 - __`reinitialize`:__
  + _`corpus`_ (optional, default: `"--hyphe--"`)

- Resets completely a `corpus` by cancelling all crawls and emptying the MemoryStructure and Mongo data.
+ Resets completely a `corpus` by cancelling all crawls and emptying the Traph and Mongo data.

 - __`destroy_corpus`:__